 And they have been shown to be the most effective and natural way to improve gut health and control infections.

 Not only that, they also repair the damage from antibiotics, especially if you suffer from chronic urinary tract infections.

 Where do you get probiotics?

-In foods like yogurt, sauerkraut, kefir, as well as whole grains, bananas, green leafy vegetables, onions, garlic, soybeans, and artichokes.
+In foods such as yogurt, sauerkraut, kefir, as well as whole grains, bananas, leafy green vegetables, onions, garlic, soy and artichokes.

-But since food alone can't get the truly effective amount to feed your good bacteria, lean on a supplement that provides the quantity, variety, and quality of probiotics you need.
+But since with food alone you cannot obtain the truly effective amount to feed your good bacteria, rely on a supplement that offers you the quantity, variety and quality of probiotics you need.

-By simply consuming the right dose of probiotics, you will already have won much of the battle against urinary tract infections.
+By simply consuming the right dose of probiotics, you will have already won much of the battle against urinary infections.

-But you must also make some adjustments in your life habits:
+But you should also make some adjustments to your lifestyle habits: